decentriq/decentriq-platform/README.md

-# avato-python-client
+# decentriq-platform-client

-Python client library for the Avato platform.
+Python client library for the Decentriq platform.

 ## Installation